 • Preventative services (flu shots, certain disease screenings, etc.)

-Original Medicare does not cover long-term care, defined by the activities of daily living, such as eating, bathing, or dressing oneself.
+Original Medicare includes both Part A and Part B, combining hospital insurance and medical insurance.
+It does not cover long-term care, defined by the activities of daily living, such as eating, bathing, or dressing oneself.
 And, while Medicare pays 80% of your medical costs under Parts A and B, you are responsible for the other 20%, with no maximum out-of-pocket costs.

 Prescription drug coverage is purchased through a private insurance company.
 Parker suggests prescription drug coverage for the following reasons: